libertyequalitydata/Data-Model-GraphQL/README.md

 ### Media Profile

-This project demonstrates how a data profile could be accessed using the GraphQL API.
-For this particular profile the information made available would be useful for a media company to use to give customized recommendations to the user.
+This project demonstrates how a data profile could be accessed using the GraphQL API and user data model.
+Two example data profiles are queried below:

+1. A media profile where the information made available would be useful for a media company to use to give customized recommendations to the user.
+2. A local activity profile where the information made available would be useful for a discounting company like groupon to use to give local activity recommendations to the user.

 ### How to Use This Project

-A current version of the media profile and API is available for download and use.
+A current version of the data model and API is available for download and use.

 There are several use cases that are being trialed in segments such as consumer finance, media, travel, similar to this project.
 Creating different use cases based on this idea is encouraged.
 For more information and support, please get in touch at developers@prifina.com